Crenshaw House (Gallatin County, Illinois): Abraham Lincoln's visit

 In September 1840, Abraham Lincoln, a state representative, was in Gallatin County for over a week attending debates in Shawneetown and Equality.
 The Crenshaws hosted a ball in honor of the debates.
 The ball was held on the second floor.
 The second floor of the house was designed to be easily converted into a ballroom because the hall and two of the rooms were made from moveable partitions particularly for such events.

-Mr. Lincoln along with other male guests spent the night in the Southeast bedroom of the Crenshaw House.
+Lincoln along with other male guests spent the night in the Southeast bedroom of the Crenshaw House.
 The furniture in the room consisted of one bed and two chairs.
-Mr. Lincoln either slept on the bed, which was shorter than he was, or he could have spread out over the two chairs, or possibly slept on the floor.
+Lincoln either slept on the bed, which was shorter than he was, or he could have spread out over the two chairs, or possibly slept on the floor.

 In 1850, Crenshaw and his family moved to the nearby town of Equality, and hired a German family to live in the house and operate the farm.
 Crenshaw sold the house in 1864.
 Crenshaw died in 1871 and was buried in the Hickory Hill Cemetery.
 By 1913, the house was owned by the Sisk family.

 Kidnapping and the Reverse Underground Railroad

 The Crenshaw House was a "station" on the Reverse Underground Railroad that transported escaped slaves and kidnapped free blacks back to servitude in slave states.
 The home's third floor attic contains 12 rooms long believed to be where Crenshaw operated a secret slave jail for kidnapped free black and captured runaway slaves.
 A grand jury indicted Crenshaw for kidnapping, once in the mid-1820s (the outcome unknown) and again in 1842 when a trial jury acquitted him.
 The case's victims, Maria Adams and her seven or eight children, ended up as slaves in Texas.
 In 1828, Crenshaw took Frank Granger and 15 others downriver to Tipton Co., Tennessee, and sold them as slaves.
 Crenshaw also kidnapped Lucinda and her children in 1828.
 She ended up in Barren Co., Kentucky.
 Contemporary letters identifying Crenshaw's role back both cases.
 Crenshaw also kidnapped Peter White and three others in the 1840s.
 They were sold into slavery in Arkansas, but later rescued.
 Stories of strange noises upstairs coming from victims, date to 1851.
 Despite accounts that the rooms were slave quarters, Crenshaw family stories indicate a distinction between the plantation's household servants and field hands, and the victims of Crenshaw's criminal activities.

 In 2004, the National Park Service named the Crenshaw Mansion, referred to as "The Old Slave House", as part of the Underground Railroad National Network to Freedom program to acknowledge its importance in the reverse underground railroad and the role John Crenshaw played in condemning free blacks to slavery.

-The terrible fates of both the kidnapped free blacks and the slaves forced to labor in the salt works are the foundation for persistent tales that the mansion is haunted.